Club: none | Opening: 1956 | Capacity: 78,360 seats

 The stadium was regularly used by Spartak Moscow, lacking a home of their own, until they moved to the newly built Otkritie Arena 2014.

 Luzhniki Stadium has been selected to host the final of the 2018 World Cup and is currently undergoing a large redevelopment.
 It hosted its last football match in May 2013 and closed following the IAAF Athletics World Championships in August 2013.
 The redevelopment entails the complete reconstruction of the stands, which will be divided over two tiers with the running track removed, and an expanded roof structure.
 The characteristic exterior of the stadium remains intact.
+The stadium is expected to reopen in late 2017.

 (photos of the Luzhniki Stadium before reconstruction below)